chrisnoonan98675/site/xl-release/how-to/configure-ldap-security-for-xl-release.markdown

 | `>` | `&gt;` |

 ## Example: Allow users of a certain group to login only
 For convenience we provide a filled in security.xml to show you how this could work.

 Like the template description above, the interesting bits have been marked.

+Do note that this is based on an [openldap](http://www.openldap.org/) implementation.
+Filter queries may differ based on your ldap setup and vendor.

 <pre>
 &lt;?xml version="1.0" encoding="UTF-8"?&gt;